 Students receive on-the-job training, applying concepts learned in the health care administration program to a real-world health care environment.

-Prerequisite: Completion of all major and cognate courses (except for electives and HCA 461) or be concurrently enrolled in any outstanding courses; or consent of program director.
+Prerequisite: Completion of all major and cognate courses (except for electives and HCA 461 or HCA 461W) or be concurrently enrolled in any outstanding courses; or consent of program director.

 Offered: Fall, Spring, Summer.